 The C-Factor: customer-driven growth

-You’ve set out of a methodology called C-Factor around customers-centric growth strategies.
+You’ve set out of a methodology called C-Factor around customer-centric growth strategies.
 What does that mean for you as a marketer?

 The question for me is: How does this approach keep up with growth?
-What are good practices for making sure that customer centricity keeps up with the growth that you’re trying accelerate?
+What are good practices for making sure that customer centricity keeps up with the growth that you’re trying to

 Yeah.
 So first and foremost, everyone thinks like, “Oh man, talking with customers is hard.
 It takes lots of time and it’s going to take away time from other things, or money away from other things.”
 But engaging with the customers is fairly cheap, right?
 That’s a customer success role.
 Again, as a marketer: Compare that to your advertising budget and the CAC (Customer Acquisition Cost).
 Engaging with the customer for one hour or 30 minutes or 15 minutes is much, much cheaper than it is to go and pay hundreds of thousands of dollars to get a new customer.